LinHong149/mail-ai/README.md

 ## Features
 - Automated scraping of emails, website forms, and social media links from websites.
-- Outputs collected data into an organized CSV file for easy analysis.
+- Outputs collected data into an organized CSV file.
-- Supports a wide range of domains with high accuracy.
-- Simple installation and execution, requiring minimal user input.
+- Simple installation and execution.

 ## Installation